hustvl/PySA/README.md

 ![PySA](resources/PySA.png)

 Self-attention is vital in computer vision since it is the building block of Transformer and can model long-range context for visual recognition.
 However, computing pairwise self-attention between all pixels for dense prediction tasks (e.g., semantic segmentation) costs high computation.
 In this work, we propose a novel pyramid self-attention (PySA) mechanism which can collect global context information far more efficiently.
-Concretely, the basic module of PySA first divides the whole image into $R \times R$ regions, and then further divides every region into $G \times G$ grids.
+Concretely, the basic module of PySA first divides the whole image into R x R regions, and then further divides every region into G x G grids.
 One feature is extracted for each grid and then self-attention is applied to the grid features within the same region.
-PySA keeps increasing $R$ (e.g., from $1$ to $8$) to harvest more local context information and propagate global context to local regions in a parallel/series manner.
-Since $G$ can be kept as a small value, the computation complexity is low.
+PySA keeps increasing R (e.g., from 1 to 8) to harvest more local context information and propagate global context to local regions in a parallel/series manner.
+Since G can be kept as a small value, the computation complexity is low.

 # Architecture